bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 any used HTTP clients.
 Automatic instrumentation at a lower level will be explored at a future date.
 It is expected that local processes will ingest logs / exports.

+Software development lifecycle enhancements will be made to clarify best practices and review requirements for logging or monitoring changes.
+A [deep dive][../../deep-dives] will be added on logging and monitoring to showcase patterns for adding signal collection in code.
+Only component runtime signals will be collected to start; no application payloads such as input and output data will be collected in signals.

-Over time and where needed, application logic to track custom [signals][otelsignals] will be added for deeper insights, especially in critical code paths.
-Standards will be developed and documented on how to approach metric collection.
+Over time and where needed, application logic to track custom [signals][otelsignals] will be approached for deeper insights, especially in critical code paths.
+Standards will be developed and documented in the above deep dive on how to approach metric collection, without also collecting sensitive information.

 [dd]: https://www.datadoghq.com/
 [ddtracer]: https://www.nuget.org/packages/Datadog.Trace.Bundle